berndporr/iir1/README.md

 See `cmake` for the different build-options.
 Above is for a 64 bit build.
 Then start Visual C++ and open the solution.
 This will create the DLL and the LIB files.

+### Unit tests

+You can run unit tests by typing `make test` or just `ctest`.
+These test if after a delta pulse all filers relax to zero and that their outouts never become NaN.

 ## Usage / Documentation